Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Conclusion

-KOHA specializes in canned, wet dog food and makes no dry kibble, which might be a drawback if your dog likes dry food.
-It is minimally processed, easy to digest, and has a high moisture content.
+KOHA is minimally processed, easy to digest, and their wet food line has a high moisture content.
 KOHA uses high-quality proteins as the first ingredient in all of the recipes.
 Even better, not a single KOHA recipe uses fillers like corn, potatoes, soy, or grains.

-One look at all the glowing reviews online will tell you that many pet parents love KOHA and like the results they‘ve seen.
+One look at all the glowing online reviews will tell you that many pet parents love KOHA and have seen the results they‘ve seen.
 We’re glad to give KOHA our full recommendation and would give the company five stars if the prices weren’t so exorbitant.
 We recommend purchasing KOHA in bulk to reduce your overall cost.

 Related Reads: